flyfishxu/Kadb/README.md

 *Note: Pair only works when target device running Android 11 and above*

+*Known Issue: Device pairing is currently not available on JVM target, we are working to resolve this issue*

 ### Discover a Device

 The following discovers and returns a connected device or emulator.